LLNL/axom/src/docs/sphinx/coding_guide/sec2_names.rst

          Data_store, My_Collection

-      **Exceptions to the guidelines above** include cases where types play a similar role to those in common use elsewhere.
-For example, we define iterator classes, such as "base_iterator" and "numeric_iterator".
+.. note:: **Exceptions to the guidelines above** include cases where types
-      These names are acceptable since they are consistent with those found in the C++ standard library.
+          play a similar role to those in common use elsewhere.
+For example, naming an iterator class "base_iterator" would be acceptable if it is conceptually similar with the C++ standard library class.

 2.15 Suffixes that may be used by compilers for name mangling, or which are used in the C++ standard library, such as "\_t", **must not**